erncncbk/machine-learning-regression-algorithms/README.md

-# You can easily learn machine learning regression model.
+# You can easily learn machine learning following this step:
 <font color='blue'>

-Following this step:
 * [Data preparation]
 * [Choosing a model]
 * [Training]